Lalasa1234/CyberbullyingDetection/README.md

 *- Leverage the Trainer class for faster training enabled by PyTorch accelerate*

-*- Initialize the training arguments, define functions for training and evaluation*
+*- Initialize the training arguments and define functions for training and evaluation*

 ___